Unlock healthy, radiant skin by understanding the importance of sunscreen. But with different skin reactions.

 Chemical sunscreens: Contain compounds that absorb UV rays and turn them into heat, such as octinoxate or avobenzone stop skin damage and penetration.

-Physical (mineral) sunscreen: It is consisting of zinc oxide or titanium dioxide.
+Physical (mineral) sunscreen: It consists of zinc oxide or titanium dioxide.
 The skin reflects and disperses UV rays from it.
 It acts as a physical obstacle.

 Significant Guidance for Sunscreen Selection